HOW ARE WE KEEPING YOU SAFE DURING COVID-19?

 CAN I BRING MY PET ONBOARD?

-Unfortunately, we don’t have the facilities for your pet to come with us!
+We don’t have the facilities for your pet to come with us!
 However, all service animals are welcome aboard.
 They must have their ADA paperwork and/or tag visible.

 WHAT WILL I SEE?